Working to improve Texas’ environmental standards

 - Landfills and Environmental Permitting: Communities across Texas are fighting proposed landfills that will destroy their property values and undermine the health of their communities.
 But because industry lobbyists often hold sway over Texas lawmakers, the deck is stacked against property owners and their families.
 We are pursuing several bills that could limit the power of landfill companies to put their polluting facilities almost anywhere they want while also ensuring that all Texans have the power to defend their communities from unwise and unwanted industrial operations.
 We support Senate Bill 551 which would prevent bad permit applications from being re-filed after having already been denied by the Texas Commission on Environmental Quality.

 - Local Control: State lawmakers have repeatedly tried to preempt the 11 local ordinances that cities have passed to address single-use bag pollution, and they will likely push such a bill again in 2017.
 Cities like South Padre Island, Brownsville, Fort Stockton, Kermit and others all have diverse reasons for reducing plastic bag pollution.
 For some cities, bag ordinances support beach tourism, others protect livestock.
 We oppose SB 103 which would preempt local governments’ authority to ban or restrict single-use bags.
-Cities should have the right to make decisions to protect property and quality of life when the Texas government fails to do so.
+We join a diverse coalition of grassroots groups in supporting HB 3482, which clarifies the authority of local governments to make decisions regarding single-use bag pollution to protect property and quality of life when the Texas government fails to do so.

 The nature of legislative work is that things can change rapidly, especially right now during the fast paced session.
 Our supporters across the state keep us flexible as we all work toward a cleaner, healthier, safer Texas.
 Your action is what will make the difference in these fights—stay tuned as we move forward and we’ll let you know how you can press your lawmakers on these and other important issues!